Bao-NQ06/Transform-2d-to-3d/README.md

 ```bash
 python transform_3d.py
 ```
+* You can replace image path with your own image path for more experience

 5. Deactivate the Virtual Environment: When you are done, deactivate the virtual environment by running:
 ```bash